-- Installed as part of Horizon Agent and enabled by default. - Integrates with Horizon Help Desk Tool timing profiler.
+- Installed as part of Horizon Agent.
+To start the service, see KB 57051. - Integrates with Horizon Help Desk Tool timing profiler.
 Logon-related metrics are aggregated and sent to the Horizon Agent events database. - Enables customers to upload logs to a file server for easier access. - Integrates with other VMware products, such as Horizon Persona Management, App Volumes, UEM, and the Horizon Agent that send logon-related events to Logon Monitor.
 Logon Monitor logs the events as they occur to show the events in the logon flow and how long they are taking. - Monitors concurrent logons on the same machine.